espeak-ng/espeak-ng/docs/phonemes.md

 1.   `espeak-ng` -- The features originate from the eSpeak NG Text-to-Speech program, and are defined in this document.

+Not all the Cainteoir Text-to-Speech phoneme features are listed here, only the ones that are relevant to eSpeak NG.

 The goal of this document is not to provide a detailed guide on phonetics.
 Nor is it intended to be able to accurately record differences in IPA diacritics.
 Instead, it is designed to be a transcription guide for authors of espeak-ng